 Roof repairs and replacements are some of the more costly.
 Many homeowners and home buyers want to know right away what the costs are going to be.
 However, only a qualified roofing specialist can give accurate estimates on the cost of roof repairs.
 A roof is dependent on many factors and all figure into an estimate.
 A home inspector may be able to recommend a roofing specialist.

 First Choice Inspectors, LLC located in Chicago Illinois carefully inspects all your home’s components.
 We provide full inspection service for both home and commercial inspections and deliver a comprehensive, concise final inspection report.
-Our home inspectors serve Chicago and the surrounding area including Aurora, Illinois.
+Our home inspectors serve Chicago and the surrounding suburbs.

 Click here to contact us for pricing or a quote.